Former Trump Adviser Says "Screw" Mueller Subpoena In Intense TV Interviews

 Nunberg was fired from Trump's campaign in August 2015 after racist Facebook messages that he allegedly wrote surfaced.
 Nunberg told media outlets on Monday that he had been subpoenaed to provide documents to the grand jury and to appear in Washington, DC, on March 9 to testify before the grand jury.

 "Screw that," he told Gloria Borger on CNN.
-He later appeared on CNN a second time to talk with Jake Tapper.
+He later appeared on CNN a second time to talk with Jake Tapper, where he blamed Trump for the time and money that he and other people were spending responding to the special counsel investigation.

+"I'm objecting to it because I shouldn't have to spend that much time.
+I shouldn't have to go back down to a grand jury.
+I spent, I'm spending a lot of money on legal fees.
+A lot of other people are.
+And, granted, Donald Trump caused this because he's an idiot.
+Because he decided to give an interview to Lester Holt the day after he fired James Comey and then he decided to have the Russians in the Oval Office.
+You have to explain that one to me, 'cause I'll never understand it," Nunberg told Tapper.

 Under federal court rules in criminal cases, a person who fails to obey a grand jury subpoena "without adequate excuse" can be held in contempt of court.
 Asked if he was worried about that, Nunberg told Katy Tur on MSNBC, "Let's see what Mr. Mueller does."